sergeyshpadyrev/typed-remote-procedure-call/README.md

 ### RPC

-Just to call operations one by one you can use a simple caller:
+RPC is a wrapper that provides a convenient way to call operations

 ```ts
 import { createRPC, ExecutionRequest, ExecutionResponse } from 'typed-remote-procedure-call';